 MEDICAL INSURANCE: You can’t assume your insurance will go with you when you travel.
 It’s very important to find out BEFORE you leave whether or not your medical insurance will cover you overseas.
 You need to ask your insurance company two questions:

 The cost of a medical evacuation via air ambulance from Croatia back to the U.S. averages $80,000-100,000.
-The Embassy works with cases every year of American citizens unexpectedly injured or who become seriously ill while traveling in Croatia who do not carry traveler’s insurance and are not able to afford long-term care or a medical evacuation here.
-Options for Americans in these cases are extremely limited, and the assistance the Embassy can give is very restricted.
+The Embassy works with cases every year of U.S. citizens unexpectedly injured or who become seriously ill while traveling in Croatia who do not carry traveler’s insurance and are not able to afford long-term care or a medical evacuation here.
+Options for U.S. citizens in these cases are extremely limited, and the assistance the Embassy can give is very restricted.
 Travelers should take note that the U.S. Embassy is not able to pay for medical evacuations.

 In many places, doctors and hospitals still expect payment in cash at the time of service, and generally will not accept credit cards.
 Your regular U.S. health insurance may not cover doctor and hospital visits in other countries.
 If your policy doesn’t go with you when you travel, it’s a very good idea to take out another one for your trip.
 For more information, please see our medical insurance overseas page.